 - Click or tap the myON logo within the “Single Sign-On Apps” section.

-- Students who log in for the first time will complete the Interest Inventory and the Placement Test so students can easily find books and news articles that match their interests and are at their reading level.
+- Students who log in for the first time will complete the Interest Inventory and the Placement Test so students can easily find books that match their interests and are at their reading level.

 Access your school library and online resources including eBooks, online databases, and open educational resources.
 Go to destinydiscover.com to access your school library’s online resources.
 Under Location, select Nevada.
 Under School, type in the name of your school.
 Click Go!
 To login, students should use their student number as the username and their first name as the password.

-Check out these books suggested by Nevada’s students.
+Check out books suggested by Nevada’s students.
 Go to nevadalibraries.org/NYRA.

 More Summer Fun

 Learn about the Science, Technology, Engineering, Arts, and Math (STEAM) happening across Southern Nevada!
-Watch Vegas PBS STEAM Camp, scheduled to air on Vegas PBS Channel 10 each Friday beginning in July.
-Each week, the program will demonstrate an interactive at-home STEAM challenge.
-Children who submit a video or photo of themselves completing the STEAM challenge featured in the program will be entered into a raffle to receive a PBS KIDS summer learning kit, comprised of a new book, PBS KIDS summer learning booklet/bookmark, and a PBS KIDS drawstring bag.
+Watch Vegas PBS STEAM Camp, scheduled to air this summer on Vegas PBS Channel 10.
+Episodes will also be available online at vegaspbs.org/steamcamp.
+Children who submit a video or photo of themselves completing the STEAM challenge featured in the program will be entered into a raffle to receive a PBS KIDS summer learning kit, comprised of a new book and PBS KIDS swag!

 The Clark County School District Board of Trustees, Superintendent, and staff hope you have a safe and happy summer, with lots of time to read!